Joohyun0304/Aura-Photo-Booth/README.md

 # Aura-Photo-Booth

-An aura photo booth as Havas New York's internal project.
+A mysterious aura photo booth for Havas New York's internal project.